VBayesLab/VBLabDocs/Example-CGVB-Bayesian-Logistics-Regression-AutoDiff.md

 ---

 ## **CGVB for Logistic Regression model with AutoDiff**   [Github code](https://github.com/VBayesLab/VBLab/blob/main/Example/CGVB_Logistics_Function_Handle_AutoDiff.m){: .fs-4 .btn .btn-purple .float-right}
-This example implements the [example 3.4](/VBLabDocs/tutorial/example#example3-4) shown in the VB tutorial paper but we use Matlab AutoDiff to automatically compute the $\Delta_\theta h(\theta)$ term given a function to compute the $h(\theta)$ term.
+This example implements the [example 3.4](/VBLabDocs/tutorial/example#example3-4) shown in the VB tutorial paper but we use Matlab AutoDiff to automatically compute the $\nabla_\theta h(\theta)$ term given a function to compute the $h(\theta)$ term.
 See [Use Automatic Differentiation In Deep Learning Toolbox](https://au.mathworks.com/help/deeplearning/ug/include-automatic-differentiation.html)

 ---